guko1214/P1-navigation/report.md

 ## Ideas for future work

-There are three enhancements would improve the agent's performance.
+There are two enhancements would improve the agent's performance.

+### Prioritized Experience Replay

+Instead of sampling experience buffer uniformly, more important buffer have higher priority and thus sampled with higher probability.
+To do so, the replay buffer is stored along with its calculated TD error.
+The bigger its error, the more we expect to learn and higher sampling probability is assigned.

-### Double DQN
+### Dueling DQN

 > In the update of Q-value, the current